thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 They mention "grain loans" given by the mortuary priest _Heqanakth_.

-The *Instruction of Amenemope*, composed between 1300 and 1075 BCE is another such record.
+The *Instruction of Amenemope*, composed between 1300 and 1075 BCE is another record that mentions credit.

 <div style="width: 100%; margin: 0 auto;">